Donaim/proviral-pres1/slides.md

 - They are defects caused by mutation in HIV that introduces a stop codon, such as T-A-G, in the middle of a gene.

-- This causes the rybosome to only produce part of the gene, therefore making the virus disfunctional.
+- This causes the rybosome to only produce part of the gene, which harms the virus very much.

 -->